General Public: Career

 After the break-up of the Beat in 1983 (known as the English Beat in North America), vocalists Dave Wakeling and Ranking Roger decided to continue working together in a new venture.
 They joined up with keyboardist Mickey Billingham (Dexys Midnight Runners), guitarist Mick Jones (the Clash), bassist Horace Panter (the Specials) and drummer Stoker (Dexys Midnight Runners/the Bureau) to form a supergroup of the UK punk and ska scene.
 They named the band General Public and were rapidly signed to Virgin Records in the UK and I.R.S.
 Records in North America.

 The band recorded and released the album All the Rage in 1984.
 Jones left General Public part way through the recording process, but he is listed in the album's inner sleeve credits as a group member (although he did not appear in any of the band photographs for the album cover).
-Jones' replacement, guitarist Kevin White, also played on the album and was also listed an official group member.
+Jones' replacement, guitarist Kevin White, also played on the album and was also listed as an official group member.
 White's picture also appeared on the album's back cover.

-In the UK, General Public had a minor hit with the track "General Public", which reached No. 60 in the UK Singles Chart in 1984.
+In the UK, General Public had a minor hit with the track "General Public", which reached No. 60 in the UK singles chart in 1984.
 The single's B-side "Dishwasher" (an instrumental mix of "Burning Bright" from All The Rage) became a surprise Top 40 hit in the Netherlands, after its use as a closing theme tune to the pop radio show Avondspits.

 Later in the year, the band fared even better in North America, where their second single "Tenderness" was a Top 30 hit in Canada (No. 11) and the US (No. 27).
 The song's success benefited from appearing in the John Hughes films Sixteen Candles (1984) and Weird Science (1985) from the time period, and it would later appear in Amy Heckerling's Clueless (1995) and in the horror film Devil's Due (2014).
 Meanwhile, another General Public song, "Taking the Day Off" was featured in Ferris Bueller's Day Off (1986).